kleebaum/geoelectrics/README.md

 ```

 ## Domain Model
-The domain model shows the fundamental classes involved in electrical resistivity tomography:
+The domain model shows the fundamental classes involved in electrical resistivity tomography.
-A 2D subsurface profile comprises GPS coordinates and raw data that needs to be processed.
+A 2D subsurface profile comprises GPS coordinates and raw data.
+The raw data is collected using a certain type of measurement (e.g., Dipole Dipole or Wenner).
+The raw data needs to be processed resulting in processed data.
 A profile set comprises 2D profiles.

 ![Domain model as a UML class diagram](https://raw.githubusercontent.com/kleebaum/geoelectrics/master/inst/img/domain_data.png)